PreferredAI/cornac/docs/source/user/iamadeveloper.rst

 with some slight changes:

 - We have added the validation set in the `RatioSplit` method
-- We instantiate the `Recall@100` metric
+- We instantiate the `Recall@100` metric used to track performance
-- For this example, we only tune the BPR model

 .. code-block:: python